 *Try hopping on the Marietta Beer Bus for the next part of the tour.
 Learn more

 Four short miles from Glover Park is Schoolhouse Brewing, a Marietta brewery carefully crafted by two former educators.
 They are stirring up the brewery scene, offering 20 rotating draft beers (no “core” or “flagship” brews), meaning new brews each time you visit!
 Ask their sweet team members for a recommendation or for any of the recipes and they’ll hoppily hand it over!

 Red Hare Brewing Company is less than one mile from Schoolhouse and offers six year-round beers in addition to seasonals, craft sodas, and hard seltzers.
 On comfortable afternoons you can expect the doors to be rolled up, with kids and pups playing on the patio.
 Locals recommend trying something fruity from their popular SPF 50/50 line.

-Finally, end at Ironmonger Brewing Company, a hidden gem located three quarters of a mile from Red Hare.
+Finally, end the day at Ironmonger Brewing Company, a hidden gem located three quarters of a mile from Red Hare.
 Step into their renovated taproom and grab a flight of their award-winning beers.
 For the daredevils at heart, this brewery also offers axe-throwing.
 Be sure to call ahead and make reservations if you want to rent a lane.

 Looking for more craft beverage facilities to explore?
 Cobb has you covered.
 Downtown Kennesaw’s best kept secret is an award-winning distillery hidden behind the façade of an unassuming home dating back to the 1800s.
 Mosey into Lazy Guy Distillery’s tasting room and choose from 150 different cocktail creations!
 Hours are limited so be sure to check their hours of operation before heading out.